jina-ai/finetuner/docs/1_how_it_works/1_1_how_it_works.md

-# How Finetuner Works
+# How Finetuner works

-## Contrastive Metric Learning 👓
+## Contrastive metric learning 👓

 From an algorithmic perspective,
 **Finetuner** leverages a contrastive metric learning approach to improve your model.